SB2157/NetflixClone/README.md

 # NetflixClone
-Netflix Clone Using HTML and CSS
+Netflix Clone made Using HTML and CSS.
-#loading